Training Support Network

 • Many of us carry our phone with us most of the time and so have easy access to the app

-• Help to forming new habits:
+Help to form new habits:

 • Apps can push reminders to us so that we keep up regular practice

-• Many apps still work when they are offline or at least have an offline mode.
+• Many apps still work when they are offline or at least have an offline mode

 • Apps often work faster than websites

-Document List of Wellbeing Apps & Websites
+Document List of Wellbeing Apps and Websites

 Wellness Plan